Fusako Sano: Discovery

-The mother of Nobuyuki Satō, then 73 years old, consulted the Kashiwazaki public health center in January 1996, because her son had been acting strangely and was violent to her.
-She called again on January 12, 2000, and again on January 19, requesting a visit to her home.
-Officials finally visited the home on Friday, January 28, 2000.
+Nobuyuki Satō's mother, then 73 years old, consulted the Kashiwazaki public health center in January 1996, because her son had been acting strangely and was violent to her.
+She called again on 12 January 2000, and again on 19 January requesting a visit to her home.
+Officials finally visited the home on Friday, 28 January 2000.
 Subsequently, Satō caused a disturbance that resulted in police being called to the scene.
 On this occasion, Sano, by then 19 years old, approached the officers and identified herself.
-She reportedly said:

-Upon her rescue Sano was found to be healthy, although extremely thin and weak due to lack of exercise: she could barely walk.
+Upon her rescue Sano was found to be extremely thin and weak due to lack of exercise: she could barely walk.
 She was also dehydrated.
 Due to the lack of exposure to sunlight, she also had a very light skin tone and suffered from jaundice.
 While her body was that of a 19-year-old woman, mentally she acted like a child.
-She also suffered from posttraumatic stress disorder.
+She also suffered from post-traumatic stress disorder.

 Soon after her release, Sano was reunited with her family.
-Her mother did not initially recognize her, since she had last seen her at age 9.
+Her mother did not initially recognize her, since they had last seen her at age 9.

 The local newspaper Echigo Times (越後タイムス) compared the incident to the Yotsuya ghost story, based on the address of Satō.

 Aftermath

 The victim

 In the years following her release, Sano's physical health improved, and she now helps out in her family's rice paddy.
 As a result of her lack of normal social interactions during her captivity, she still has difficulties adjusting to normal life, has very few friends, and likes to take walks alone.
 She enjoys digital photography, especially of flowers, and obtained a driver's license.
 Neighbors comment that she is a fan of the local J. League soccer team Albirex Niigata, and goes to some of their games.

-The Sano family declines to comment on her ordeal.
+The Sano family have declined to comment on her ordeal.

-In 2007, her father drowned in a pond, in her presence, where the two went for fun.
+In 2007, her father drowned in a pond, in her presence, when the two went out to have fun.